Budgeting Made Simple: 7 Tools I Recommend

 Here are 7 tools I recommend to make budgeting simple, no matter your style or goals.

-Mint is like having a financial buddy in your pocket.
-It links up with your bank accounts and credit cards, then automatically tracks your spending.
-You can set budgets, get alerts when you’re close to your limits, and even see your bills all in one place.
-Plus, it’s free!
+JamJars is like a little money helper in your pocket.
+It links to your bank and credit cards and keeps track of what you spend.
+You can set budgets, get alerts when you’re close to your limit, and see all your bills in one place.
+And it’s free!

 3. EveryDollar